wirbel-at-vdr-portal/Python-USB-Microscope/README.md

 - **r** - rotate clockwise in 90deg steps
 - **m** - toggle menu
 - **CTRL + s** - save snapshot as png

+## A last comment ##
+This a fast and quick one-day shot.
+I'm not going to spend too much time for this.
+But, if you have some really good idea for improvement, let me know..

+Have phun,
+Winfried